 Your CRM can perform a wide array of tasks, and its features often include order management, ticket support management, mass mailing management, and more.

-Each record tells a story about a relationship between a customer and a company, since the initial interest.
-And each brand can learn a lot about their customers from such stories.
+Each record tells a story about a relationship between a customer and a company, from the initial interest.
+And each brand can learn a lot about its customers from such stories.

 A CRM platform can also be integrated with accounting, your call center, and other software, enhancing its functionality.
 What’s more, it’s increasingly common to use a cloud-based CRM which is a flexible and usually more affordable solution.

 All this information can be visible to the entire sales and marketing team, even working from distant locations or on the go.
 Sounds useful, especially in providing personalized offers and marketing campaigns on a big scale, right?

 In short, among the most significant advantages of CRM you can easily find:

 - A centralized database of leads and customers — accessible for your team members no matter where they work

 - Offering more efficient and personalized customer support

 - Standardizing the salespeople’s workflow

 CRM tools are mainly used by companies with an extensive customer base that perform lead generation and nurturing campaigns and offer customer support.